 Collins v.
-District of Columbia
+The District of Columbia

 Submit Consent to Join & Release Form

 Collins v.
-District of Columbia Settlement
+The District of Columbia

 YOUR RIGHTS AND OPTIONS IN THIS SETTLEMENT

-JOIN THE LAWSUIT BY October 24, 2025.
+JOIN THE LAWSUIT BY OCTOBER 24, 2025.
 This is the only way to receive your settlement payment.
 You must sign the Consent to Join FLSA Lawsuit and Settlement Acceptance and Approval Form.
 If you fail to join the lawsuit, you will not receive a settlement payment.

 GET MORE INFORMATION.
 Contact the settlement administrator at FEMSSettlement@cptgroup.com or call 202-470-3520 for assistance.